 Planning for a Double-Dip Recession

-The possibility of a double-dip recession is a good reason to review your investment plan if you haven’t already done so.
+The possibility of a double-dip recession is a good reason to review your investment plan if you haven’t already.
 Make sure you are comfortable with your risk levels and allocations to stocks, bonds, and other assets.
 Are you financially positioned to withstand a market downturn, should one occur?

 Examine the companies in your stock, mutual fund, and exchange-traded fund (ETF) portfolio.
 Are they financially strong?
 Do your investment strategies need to be adjusted to accommodate a possible downturn?